fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 # YOUR_PROJECT_NAME

+If you have trouble archiving the project please contact Alex Fan (fan@cs.ubc.ca).

+## Introduction
-Give a few sentences to describe this project.
+Give a few sentences to tell us about your project.

 ## Benchmarking